bartvanderwal/java-rmi/blog.md

 ## Prompt engineering om RMI op Code niveau te begrijpen

+>Me: "Can you write a joke about java RMI?"

+>ChatGPT: "Sure, here's a Java RMI joke: Why did the Java RMI server take a break...?
+Because it needed to REST for a while!"

-Maar we wilden naar code toe.
+We wilden naar code toe.
 ChatGPT veroorzaakte begin dit jaar een kleine revolutie, na al eerder GitHub copilot.
 Wellicht moeten we ons maar vast als 'Prompt Engineer' opstellen, dus laten we ChatGPT eens om hulp vragen.

 >How does java rmi work?
 Can you show a code example?